 Each year our students visit Kenya and South Africa to learn about animal behaviour, evolution, biodiversity and conservation.

 Find out more about their experiences on the Africa blog.

-In Biosciences, students on several of our courses have the option of taking field course modules in destinations which provide fantastic opportunities for travel and studying your subject in superb locations, while also providing the chance to get to know fellow students and academics better.
+Our students have the option of taking field course modules in destinations which provide fantastic opportunities for travel and studying your subject in superb locations, while also providing the chance to get to know fellow students and academics better.
 These are the times when long-lasting friendships are forged and valuable skills achieved.
 Exact field course module options are specified on each degree course page.

 At the Centre for Ecology and Conservation we pride ourselves on offering more fieldwork than in any other similar degrees in the UK.

 Students from all programmes of study can select up to two field courses in the second year, subject to availability of places.
 Third year students may choose either South Africa or Spain.